South Pars/North Dome Gas-Condensate field: Reserves

-However, since the field is a common field and the reservoir is highly homogenous, the ultimate recoverable reserves of each country may vary from this technical assessment which only considers the static data and does not include rate of gas migration.
+However, since the field is a common field and the reservoir is highly homogeneous, the ultimate recoverable reserves of each country may vary from this technical assessment which only considers the static data and does not include rate of gas migration.
 So, it is better to say that the ultimate recoverable reserves of each country would be a factor of cumulative gas production by each of them.

 The Iranian section also holds 18 Goilbbl of condensate in place of which some 9 Goilbbl are believed to be recoverable, while Qatari section believed to contains some 30 Goilbbl of condensate in place and at least some 10 Goilbbl of recoverable condensate.

-The field is rich in liquids and yields approximately 40 oilbbl of condensate per 1 e6cuft of gas.
-It has also very high level of well productivity which in average stands for 100 e6cuft per day per well, while the average natural gas well productivity in Iran is 1.5 million cubic meters per day per well.
+The field is rich in liquids and yields approximately 40 oilbbl of condensate per 1 e6ft3 of gas.
+It has also very high level of well productivity which in average stands for 100 e6ft3 per day per well, while the average natural gas well productivity in Iran is 1.5 million cubic meters per day per well.